Val De La O Show: History

 In 1960, the television show began as a half-hour variety/talk show format on KOAT-TV, an ABC affiliate.
 It was a short stint as it was terminated a year later.
 The show host, and the show itself, were then asked to join KGGM-TV (CBS affiliate), now KRQE.
 He was there approximately 4 years until 1964, when his show moved to NBC-affiliate KOB.
 This turned out to be the longest running station for him and the show.
 He stayed with the NBC affiliate until 1985, during this time, the Val De La O Show became a local favorite, due in part to the chemistry he developed between his co-stars, Juan Raigoza and Mario Leyba.
 The show went into national syndication and by 1980 it was seen from coast to coast, from New York to Los Angeles.
 His humor and guest line-up was among the most cited reasons his show became so popular.
 As his popularity grew, he was recognized by movie studios and record companies as an ideal venue to promote movies and music to the Hispanic audience.
 As a result, he interviewed and featured many internationally recognized celebrities, as well as several entertainers from Texas and New Mexico.
 Also appearing on the show were political figures, such as; New Mexico Governor Jerry Apodaca, NM Lieutenant Governor Roberto Mondragón and Reies Tijerina.
 Val was a pioneer in the Hispanic television market in the US.
 Because of Val’s flourishing career that began at a very young age, he became a role model for rising hopefuls in the music and TV industry.
 At this time, it was a difficult market to penetrate, but Val was credited for opening the doors for many Hispanic television personalities and gave many "up and coming" young talents their first television break by featuring them on his variety show.
 Ultimately, most of them went on to become stars in their own right.

 In 1985, due to the dramatic and ever evolving changes in the National Hispanic Television market, Val ended the production of his show.
 The show continued to run until 1989, in syndicated reruns, due to contractual obligations.
 In the early 1980s Val developed an interest in alternative health care and decided to pursue a career in naturopathic medicine.
 Shortly after, he enrolled at Trinity School of Natural Medicine and graduated as a naturopathic doctor in 1991.
 During this time, he opened several nutritional stores in New Mexico, Texas, and Colorado.
-After a long and exciting career, Val is currently enjoying retirement.
+After a long career, Val is currently enjoying retirement.